Some of the many reasons families choose home education as program of choice for their children are to:

 To see all the steps involved in the enrollment process, see getting started.

 A staff member contacts you to complete the registration process.
-Once confirmed, you will be eligible to claim up to $150 per student for curriculum.

 Yes.
 There are two options for families with K – 9 students: